 A response that empowers individuals and families while embracing compassion, respect and dignity of all people.

 We believe that, in the past 50 years, the response to individuals

 who have experienced trauma and/or victimization has greatly

 improved and we have made great progress.

 However, we also believe that the prevalence rates of victimization has not changed in those 50 years.
-While we are serving the wounded hearts better, we are not preventing victimization.
+While we are serving the wounded hearts and injured brains better, we are not preventing victimization.
 This needs to change.